Advertisement

 SPAGHETTONI

 This is a category that includes the most famous name in pasta—spaghetti—as well as angel hair, capellini, vermicelli and other long rods of pasta.
 The category is also called long cuts.
-The strands are generally round but can be squared, and in the case of long fusilli or sagne (see top of page), twisted.
+The strands are generally round but can be squared or curly, as in the case of long fusilli bucati.
 The basic difference is the thickness of the strands.
 Thicker strands work well with heavier sauces while the thinner strands work better with lighter sauces.
 (Long flat strands of pasta, like linguini and fettuccini, fall into the category of ribbon pasta.)
 Oil-based sauces like pesto are ideal for strand pastas: They coat the noodles evenly and keep the strands from clumping together.

 STRANGOZZI

-Pronounced strahn-GOAT-tsee, a strand egg pasta from Umbria.
+Pronounced strahn-GOAT-tsee, a strand egg pasta from the Italian region of Umbria.

 STUFFED PASTA